wfpan/BiMo/README.md

 This directory contains the CANs that we built for all the subject systems used in our experiments.
 There are three versions of CANs according to different weighting mechanisms.

 # MCCNs
-This directory will contain the MCCNs used in this work.
+This directory contains the MCCNs used in this work.

 # goldset
 This directory contains the actual key classes for each subject system.